xiaoyang-sde/knowledge-base/docs/operating-systems/05-persistence.md

 - **Static partitioning cache**: The system uses a fixed-size cache to hold popular blocks with strategies such as LRU.
 The fixed-size cache is allocated at boot time.
 - **Dynamic partitioning cache**: The system integrates the virtual memory pages and file system pages into a unified page cache.
 - **Write buffer**: The system batches updates into a smaller set of I/O operations and schedules these operations to improve performance.

+## Locality and The Fast File System

+The fast file system (FFS) implements the file system structures and allocation policies to be disk aware to improve performance.

+FFS divides the disk into a number of cylinder groups.
+Each cylinder is a set of tracks on different surfaces of a hard drive that are the same distance from the center of the drive.
+If the files are located in the same group, FFS ensures that accessing these files won't result in long seeks across the disk.

+Each cylinder group contains multiple data blocks.
+FFS includes the super block, inode bitmap, data bitmap, inodes, and user data into each cylinder group.

+### Allocation

+FFS keeps related files together to improve performance and uses a few heuristics to determine where to place the files and directories.

+- Placement of directories: FFS finds the cylinder group with a low number of allocated directories and a high number of free inodes, and puts the directory data into that group.
+- Placement of files: FFS allocates the data blocks of a file in the same group as its inode.
+FFS places all files in the same directory in the same cylinder group.
+- Placement of large files: FFS places the direct blocks in the same group as the inode and places each indirect block of the file in a different block group.

+To prevent internal fragmentation of 4-KB blocks, FFS introduces 512 byte sub-blocks that could be allocated.
+If a file grows to 4 KB, the file system copies the sub-blocks into a new 4 KB block and removes the sub-blocks.